bartTC/django-eventlog/docs/installation.md

 e.info('All emails sent!', initiator='Mail Sender')
 ```

 This example will store two ``info`` events.
-Each event will show up in the
+Each event will show up in the Django
-Django Admin changelog view.
-If you hover over one, it will highlight all
+Admin changelog view.
+If you hover over one, it will highlight all related events as
-related events as well.
+well.

 ![](https://github.com/bartTC/django-eventlog/raw/main/docs/_static/change_form.png)

 Event types are pre-defined in django-eventlog, but you can define your own
 (see [Custom Event Types](settings.md)).
-You can use them to distinct your events and also filter them in
+You can use them to distinct your events and also
-the admin view later.
-For example to only see `error` events.
+filter them in the admin view later.
+For example, to only see `error` events.
-Currently these event types are defined:
+Currently, these event types are defined:

 - `info`
 - `warning`